THIS PROPERTY HAS BEEN SOLD

 Introduction – a varied landscape

 This 215 hectare / 530 acre block of rural land on the Kapiti Coast, New Zealand, is a mixture of regenerating native bush (30 years old) covering the steep hills, and flat valleys kept clear of bush by grazing livestock.
+It is situated in the foothills of the Tararua Ranges.

 The two major valleys are approx. 25 acres of flat land each and both have a stony bottomed permanent stream running through them.
 One of the streams is sourced entirely on this block.